two-torial/two-torial/docs/games/sega/chunithm/common/chusan/setup.md

     <img width="500" src="/img/sega/chunithm/common/setup/2_chunithmoption.png">

 !!! warning "If you plan to connect to a network (Hosted or Local), the `A001` option folder for your specific game version is required.
 This option contains a special Event file that lets the game connect."

-#### Installing ICFs

-!!! tip ""

-    Install Configuration Files (ICFs) tell the game what version it is.
-    **Without this your game cannot go online!**

-    If your `amfs` folder already has a file named `ICF1`, skip this step.

-    Otherwise, obtain copies of `ICF1` for your game version and place it in the `amfs` folder.
-If it is named something else, rename it to exactly `ICF1` **without any file extensions.**

-!!! info "Showing file extensions"

-    By default, file extensions on Windows are hidden.
-Enable them by navigating to the `View` tab in File Explorer and select `File name extensions`.

 #### Installing unprotected executables